hisguitar/hisguitar/README.md

 # PROJECT EXPERIENCE
 ## 🧙‍♂️ [Ethera](https://hisguitar.itch.io/ethera) (Multiplayer Game)
-* 2D top-down multiplayer game.
+* 2D top-down multiplayer RPG developed with friends.
-* Highlight of work is **It's multiplayer game, You can customize characters and name them, You can fight both monsters and other players, You can hide behind a tree**
+* Key contributions is **Implemented multiplayer mode and chat system, Designed and create character customization features, Developed combat mechanics for both PvE and PvP**
 * You can [download it from Itch.io](https://hisguitar.itch.io/ethera) and unzip the files or play it directly on the website.
 <a href="https://hisguitar.itch.io/ethera">
   <img src="Ethera_Cover.png" alt="Ethera" title="Ethera">
 </a>

 ## 🧙‍♂️ [Willow The Little Witch](https://hisguitar.itch.io/willow) (Solo Dev)
-* 2D Side-scrolling action game.
+* 2D Side-Scrolling Action Game.
-* Highlight of work is **Clever Enemy, Lighting Setup, Sound Manager System, Scene Manager System**
+* Key contributions is **Designed enemy AI, Set up lighting and sound systems, Sound Manager System, Managed scene transitions**
 * This is my first game developed using C# and Unity Engine.
 * You can [download it from Itch.io](https://hisguitar.itch.io/willow) and unzip the files or play it directly on the website.
   (Downloading is recommended for the best gaming experience.)